amghannam/WebGL-Planet-Viewer/README.md

 ## WebGL Planet Viewer
 This project is a simple web tool that utilizes WebGL to draw the planets of our Solar System, written in JavaScript and HTML5.

+Below are example test-cases using Earth, Mars, and Jupiter.

 ### Earth

 ![alt tag] (http://i.imgur.com/IjuNDn1.png)